Tuft and Needle Nod Mattress Review

 A common question among consumers is how the Nod mattress differs from the Original Tuft & Needle mattress.
 Really, there’s only two main differences between the beds.

-Other than the two differences listed above, both beds are very similar in terms of feel, firmness, sleeper type and motion isolation.
+Other than the differences discussed above, both beds are very similar in terms of feel, firmness, sleeper type and motion isolation.

-In almost every review, comparison and buyer guide we publish, we always try to bring up why your weight, BMI and body type matter when mattress shopping.
+In almost every review, comparison and best list we publish, we always try to bring up why your weight, BMI and body type matter when mattress shopping.
 In short, these factors can affect how you perceive a mattress to feel.

 SEE ALSO: Best Memory Foam Mattresses